elasticsearch-dump/elasticsearch-dump/README.md

 - this tool is likley to require Elasticsearch version 1.0.0 or higher
 - elasticdump (and elasticsearch in general) will create indices if they don't exist upon import
 - when exporting from elasticsearch, you can have export an entire index (`--input="http://localhost:9200/index"`) or a type of object from that index (`--input="http://localhost:9200/index/type"`).
 This requires ElasticSearch 1.2.0 or higher
+- If elasticsearch is in a sub-directory, index and type must be provided with a separate argument (`--input="http://localhost:9200/sub/directory --input-index=index/type"`).
+Using `--input-index=/` will include all indices and types.
 - we are using the `put` method to write objects.
 This means new objects will be created and old objects with the same ID will be updated
 - the `file` transport will overwrite any existing files
 - If you need basic http auth, you can use it like this: `--input=http://name:password@production.es.com:9200/my_index`